Detoxifying Masculinity: Exploring Gender And Men’s Mental Health

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Gender roles shaping masculinity and “maleness” have historically been associated with societal expectations about how boys and men should behave.
-Notions of gender roles and expression are often deeply rooted in human behavior due to cultural paradigms.
+Notions of gender roles and expression are often deeply rooted in human behavior due to cultural paradigms, and many men learn about gender norms and what is considered “masculine” from experiences in their everyday lives during childhood and adolescence.
 Some gender norms pushed by models of toxic masculinity can be harmful to mental health, relationships, and society as a whole.
 This article discusses what toxic masculinity is, what it isn’t, and how it can affect mental health.
 It also explores ways to support boys and men in cultivating a healthy sense of self and establishing harmonious relationships.

 What is toxic masculinity?